jupyter-book/jupyter-book/docs/advanced/sphinx.md

 :::{warning}
 While you may choose any theme, there is some Jupyter Book configuration that only works with the Sphinx Book Theme, so some functionality may not be present if you choose a custom theme.
+For example, the [Launch Buttons](launchbuttons/binder) are not supported in most Sphinx themes.
 :::

 ### Fine control of parsing and execution